manussekhar/German_Notes/Cases/W-Fragen.md

 Wohin;to where

 What do you eat -> (casual + formal) -> Was isst du / Was essen Sie(????)
-Where do you live ->
+Where do you live -> Wo
 What is your favorite film ->